 Weigh out the salt, sugar, and yeast, and add to the flour in the mixer bowl, putting the yeast and the salt on opposite sides of the bowl.
 Then add the sultanas and the fruit that you chopped up, as well as the spices.
 Mix all these dry ingredients together.
 (This allows the flour to coat the fruit and prevent it sticking together.)

-Add the butter, egg, and milk, and mix on speed 1 until it is all evenly mixed.
+Soften the butter, warm the milk to about 100°F (40°C), and then add the butter and a whisked egg to the milk, and stir.
+Add this to the dry ingredients and mix on speed 1 until it is all evenly mixed.
 This only takes about a minute.
 Then mix on speed 2 for another 8 minutes.
 While this is kneading, lightly oil a large bowl for the dough to rise in.

 The dough should now be smooth, the sides of the bowl should be clean, and the dough should come off the dough hook without sticking.
 Tip it out onto a lightly floured (or oiled) surface and shape it into a ball.
-Put it into the oiled bowl and cover with a tea towel or cling film.
+Put it into the oiled bowl, make sure there's a coating of oil over the whole dough, and cover with a tea towel or cling film.

 Leave it to rise until it's at least doubled in size.* At room temperature, this should take a minimum of an hour but it's fine to leave it for 2–3 hours.
 The longer the better – it improves the flavour.